 It’s important that you communicate early with your family and friends about expectations for the holidays.
 If you are struggling financially and are trying to get back on track.
 There’s no shame in that.
 If you were sick or injured, would your family have the same daily expectations of you?
 No!
 They would do whatever they could to support you getting well.
 The holidays should be about spending quality time and creating lasting memories with the ones you love, not spending money you don’t have buying trinkets your family and friends don’t need!
 If your family member told you, “Hey, one of my goals for next year is to get my finances under control, so I’m not going to be spending much on Christmas gifts, can we do <insert activity> together instead?”
 Would that make you feel underappreciated?
 Of course not.
 Communicate expectations early, you may be surprised that they are likely in the same boat and just didn’t want to say it.

 4. Black Friday is a Scam.
 Period.
 Full Stop.

 Let’s be clear.
 Spending all day Thursday giving thanks for who and what we already have to then sit outside of a retail store at the crack of dawn the VERY NEXT DAY to buy stuff we don’t need defies all common sense.
 The truth is many retailers steadily raise their prices from October through December only to reduce them temporarily to make consumers feel like they are getting a deal.
 Even the items that do have deep discounts often have very limited quantity.
 So if you really want discounts, start looking in September and October before the prices go up so you don’t need to trample people to save $50 of an espresso machine.

 5. Be Creative

-If we plan in advance, automate savings, communicate with loved ones, avoid scams and get creative we can leave our holiday spending in 2016, enjoy and give ourselves the gift of no additional debt in 2017.
+If we plan in advance, automate savings, communicate with loved ones, avoid scams and get creative we can leave our holiday spending behind us, enjoy and give ourselves the gift of no additional debt next year.